sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-styling/ui5-webcomponents-react-styling.md

 You can change the appearance of the UI5 Web Components by using [CSS Variables](https://www.w3schools.com/Css/css3_variables.asp).
 Per default, the Fiori 3 theme parameters are injected as CSS Variables into the `<head>`.
-For example, if you want to change the color of all texts that use the `--sapTile_TitleTextColor` variable, you can create an additional `style` tag with the following content:
+For example, if you want to change the color of all texts that use the `--sapTile_TitleTextColor` variable, you can create an additional `style` tag in the `head` of your application:

 Open the `index.html` file inside your `public` folder and add the following content inside the `<head>` element: